Learning to Place Objects with Programs and Iterative Self Training: Language Design

 \section{Language Design}

 Our DSL programs take as input a partial scene and the next object to place.
 They then output a binary mask representing possible centroid locations of the query object.
 These programs take on the same structure of a Constructive Solid Geometry (CSG) tree, but instead of operating over a continuous 3D space, the programs operate over 2D masks.
 Leaf nodes of this tree are functional constraints that explicitly represent human activity and inter-object relationships.
-When executed these constraints produce binary masks.
+When executed, these constraints produce binary masks.

-Binary masks are discretized along 3 dimensions.
-The three dimensions represent the width of the room, the height of the room, and the possible orientations of the object to place respectively.
+Our binary masks are discretized along 3 dimensions: the width of the room, the height of the room, and the possible orientations of the object to place, respectively.
 This third dimension of the mask is necessary because the validity of an object's centroid position is dependent on its orientation.
-The orientation of an object dictates the centroid locations the program executor predicts.
 We represent the orientation of an object as its rotation about the up axis of the room and snap it to one of the cardinal directions (N, E, S, W).
-Most objects in 3DFRONT~\cite{fu20213d} are axis aligned, so our language can model most object placements.
-Incorporating additional degrees of freedom for more complex scenarios is an avenue for future work.
+Only 6\% of objects in 3D-FRONT ~\cite{fu20213d} deviate more than 10 degrees from one of the cardinal directions so our language can model most object placements.
+Figure \ref{fig:program_example} shows an example program, its inputs, and its outputs.